 As long as I can remember, I have loved horses.
 I wore out four rocking horses before I was 5-years-old.
 My parents thought my horse craziness was a passing phase, but I’m over 50, and I haven’t outgrown it yet.
 As soon as I got my first attorney job (I became an attorney so I could afford to own and board a horse of my own) I bought my first horse.
 Since then, I have always owned at least one horse.
-I now own 2 horses, a Trakehner gelding and a Danish Warmblood mare, and compete as an adult amateur at dressage.
+I now own a Trakehner gelding named Wycliff and compete as an adult amateur at dressage.
 In 2016 I earned my USDF Bronze medal.

 I have an artistic side as well.
 I was the first Music/Pre-law major Ohio Northern University ever graduated, and though I majored in clarinet, I also played saxophone and flute in the jazz band, and French Horn in marching band.
 I also can play a little piano, and I sang choir in college.
 I have not performed or played music in quite some time (my riding takes up most of my spare time), but I love music.

 My day job is something completely different.
 I have been a civilian attorney for the Department of Defense for nearly 30 years.
-I’ve served as labor and employment lawyer and a government contract attorney, both of which can be challenging and rewarding, AND I make enough money to own 2 horses. :>)
+I’ve served as labor and employment lawyer and a government contract attorney, both of which can be challenging and rewarding, AND I make enough money to own my own horse. :>)

 In 2012, my life completely changed.
 In the fall of 2012, my parents passed away 11 days apart, and as the oldest child, and the lawyer in the family, I became the responsible party for all aspects of the settlement of their estates, their trust, and keeping my family together – all while working full time and keeping my dressage horse in training.
 One day, mentally and emotionally exhausted, I needed an escape, and reached for my favorite romance novel from my teenage years, Shanna, by Kathleen Woodiwiss.
 I remembered how much I had enjoyed reading romance as a teenager, and promptly re-read every Kathleen Woodiwiss, Johanna Lindsey, and Julie Garwood book available, then moved on to binge read some of today’s most popular authors – Julia Quinn, Eloisa James, Mary Balogh, Tessa Dare, Elizabeth Hoyt, Loretta Chase, and Grace Burrowes.